-The road-accessible Zinger Property is located 24 km west of Cranbrook, British Columbia and covers 14,000 hectares over a 20 km strike length of favourable geology with gold deposit potential.
+The road-accessible Zinger Property is located 24 km west of Cranbrook, British Columbia and covers 10,000 hectares over a 20 km strike length of favourable geology with gold deposit potential.

 The 1860′s gold rush brought thousands of people to the Cranbrook area to placer mine the creeks for gold.
 To this day, small scale placer operations can be found along Perry Creek.
 Anecdotal data suggest that the Zinger Property was likely explored by prospectors for the bedrock source of the placer gold found in the creek as far back as the mid-1800s.

 The earliest recorded work on the property was in the period between 1915 and 1921 on the Yellow Metal prospect.
-It was reported that veins contained grades in chip samples up to 6.5 g/tonne gold and 7 g/tonne silver.

 Prospecting, geological mapping, soil geochemistry, and geophysics have since been carried out over various parts of the large Zinger Property.
 Sections of the property have been worked by a number of companies including Gallant Gold Mines Ltd. (1981),Trans-Arctic Exploration Ltd. and Fort Steele Grubstaking Syndicate (1985), Partners Oil & Minerals Ltd. (1987), Unique Resources (1987), Consolidated Ramrod Gold Corp.
 (1992), and National Gold Corp.
 (2000).